philips-labs/terraform-aws-github-runner/docs/index.md

 The module contains a lot of configuration options.
 The default values are a good starting point.
 But you may want to tweak some of the values.
 Below are some recommendations.
 We suggest the following configuration for the runners:

 - Use the multi-runner module to create multiple runners in one go.
-- Use the ephemeral runners for org level runners.
-To improve the security of your runners.
+- Use the ephemeral runners for org level runners to improve the security of your runners.
 - Use pre-built AMIs to speed up the startup of your runners.